hcomet/CheapoDC/README.md

 ![CheapoDC Logo](images/logo.png)

 The Cheapo Dew Controller, or CheapoDC, is a low cost, easy to build DIY dew controller based on an ESP32-C3 mini.
-Parts required include the ESP32-C3 mini, one or two MOSFET modules, a 12V to 5V buck converter, some proto board, a couple of RCA sockets, a 12V barrel socket and wire.
+Parts required include the ESP32-C3 mini, one or two MOSFET modules, a 12V to 5V buck converter, some protoboard, a couple of RCA sockets, a 12V barrel socket and wire.
 Cost of the parts should be less than $20 for a unit that controls 2 dew heater straps.
-More harware details can be found in the [Hardware](/README.md#hardware) section.
+More hardware details can be found in the [Hardware](/README.md#hardware) section.

-A primary goal was to keep the build simple with minimal parts.
+A primary goal was to keep the build simple with minimal components.
 This is done by leveraging the ESP32 WiFi capability to query one of the open weather service APIs.
-Either the [OpenWeather](https://openweathermap.org/) API or the [Open-Meteo](https://open-meteo.com/) API may be used for ambient temperature, humidity and dew point.
-This is then used for calculating CheapoDC's power output.
-No additional components are requied suchc as temperature or humidity probes.
-The responsiveness or aggressiveness of the controller can be adjusted through several settings.
-CheapoDC works best with Internet connectivity supporting the weather queries to OpenWeather but it can also be used in a limited way without Internet access.
+Either the [OpenWeather](https://openweathermap.org/) API or the [Open-Meteo](https://open-meteo.com/) API may be used to retrieve ambient temperature, humidity and dew point for the controller's geographic location.
+This is then used to calculate CheapoDC's power output.
+No additional components, such as temperature or humidity probes, are required.
+The responsiveness and aggressiveness of the controller can be adjusted through several configuration settings.
+CheapoDC works best with internet connectivity to support the weather service queries but it can also be used in a limited way without internet access.

+Although the CheapoDC supports two dew strap outputs, the output levels are not individually controlled.
+Two separate MOSFET modules are used but the PWM output for the two ESP32 pins driving the MOSFETs are tied to the same PWM channel.

 # How the Controller Works
+When working in Automated mode, the controller will periodically calculate the power output to the dew straps using the calculations below.
+The default output calculation or update period is 1 minute.
 ## Controller Power Output Calculation
 ### Variables:
 * **Set Point** = ***SP***
-  - as set using the **Set Point** selection.
+  - as set using the **Set Point Mode** selection.
 * **Reference Temperature** = ***RT***
   - as set using the **Temperature Mode** selection.
 * **Track Point** = ***TP***
-  - the temperature point where the **Tracking Range** starts.
+  - the calculated temperature point where the **Tracking Range** starts.
 A **Reference Temperature** less than or equal to the **Track Point** will cause the controller to use **Maximum Output**.
 * **Track Point Offset** = ***TPO***
-  - an offset applied to the **Set Point** when determining the **Track Point** relative to the **Set Point**.
+  - a temperature offset applied to the **Set Point** when calculating the **Track Point** relative to the **Set Point**.
-The **Track Point Offset** may be set from -5.0 to 5.0 degrees Celsius.
-The default is 0.0 degrees Celsius.
+The **Track Point Offset** may be set from -5.0&deg;C to 5.0&deg;C. The default is 0.0&deg;C.
 * **Tracking Range** = ***TR***
   - the temperature range starting at the **Track Point** where the controller output ramps up from **Minimum Output** at the high end of the range to **Maximum Output** at the low end of the range.
 The range may be set to values from
-4.0 to 10.0 degrees Celsius.
-The default is 4.0 degrees celsius.
+4.0&deg;C to 10.0&deg;C. The default is 4.0&deg;C.
 * **Power Output** = ***PO***
   - the percentage of power the controller is outputting to the dew straps.
 It varies from the **Minimum Output** setting to the **Maximum Output** setting.
 * **Minimum Output** = ***MinO***